HL7/fhir-bfdr/input/pagecontent/StructureDefinition-Condition-fetal-death-cause-or-condition-intro.md

 The type of cause or condition (code.coding) should be selected from the value set Fetal Death Cause or Condition and any further specification should be entered as free text (code.text) to fully record the provider's view of the cause.
 One or more optional contained Other Significant Cause/Condition of Fetal Death profiles represent another significant cause or condition for the death of the fetus.

-### Form Mapping
-This profile is mapped to:
- * Item **18a.
-Initiating Cause/Condition** in the [2003 Revision of the U.S. Standard Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/FDEATH11-03finalACC.pdf)
- * Item **26.
-Initiating Cause/Condition** in the [2019 US Standard Facility Worksheet for the Report of Fetal Death](https://www.cdc.gov/nchs/data/dvs/fetal-death-facility-worksheet-2019-508.pdf)

 ### IJE Mapping

 <style>